Your-Ehsan/JS_ImgConvertor/README.md

-# JS — Image Compressor & Resizer
+# JS — Image Compressor - Resizer & any Image to webp converter

 This Image Resizer & Compressor can resize and compress your any type of image and it can also convert any type of Image to `.webp`.
 It means this is also a any image `image/*` to `.webp` convertor 🎉.